stat545ubc-2023/AntibioticUse/README.md

 # Antibiotic Usage in Livestock

 ## Overview
 This interactive tool allows users to explore data on antibiotic usage across various countries over multiple years.
 This app provides visual insights through interactive tables and graphs.
+In an era where antibiotic resistance is a growing concern, understanding trends and patterns in antibiotic use in animal agriculture is critical.

 ## Features
 - **Interactive Table**: Explore detailed data on antibiotic usage by country and year.